-This post deals with the Cloudflare service.
+This post deals with the Cloudflare service (CF website link).
 What is it, how it works and how to protect a website using their services.

 1. What is Cloudflare?

 There are various service levels: from completely free, to “enterprise” that goes over several hundred US dollars per month.
-With the free package being quite functional for most small, medium and even some large websites.
-Company policy is to get people to test the service for free (and use them as test subjects for the service at the same time), knowing they will later be willing to pay for more of what they like.
+The free package is quite functional for most small, medium and even some large websites.
+Cloudflare’s policy is to get people to test the service for free (and use them as test subjects for the service at the same time), knowing they will later be willing to pay for more of what they like.

 An example of this pricing policy: in the post about redirections, I explained how they can be set up using Cloudflare Page Rules.
 Free service gives you 3 Page Rules, while each additional 5 cost 5$ per month.

 If you read this phishing attack attempt incident report at Cloudflare (Cloudflare website link), you’ll understand why I believe Cloudflare’s security is way above average.